Asisipho-bo/Responsive-personal-portfolio/README.md

 * [Status](#status)

 ## General Info
-This project is a responsive blogpost website.
+This project is a responsive personal portfolio website.
 ## Technologies
 Project is created with:
 * HTML